yakowa/Omeka-ID-Title-Date-Extractor/README.md

 **Note:** Please see the [Dependecies](#dependecies) before reading the following!

-Simply run the `RUN.bat` script (right click, then Open), this will open your terminal execuing the script on Node.JS.
+Simply run the `RUN.bat` script (right-click, then Open), this will open your terminal executing the script on Node.JS.

 Alternatively, you can simply run
 ```bash